 Your audience is busy, distracted and has an infinite number of choices online.
 You need to go above and beyond the average article.
 Bring something new to the table.
 Keep it fresh, interesting and valuable.

-You need to have something to say.
-Do your work, be informative and keep a tight rein on your material.
-Serve your audience, get them comfortable, answer their questions and help them learn about the topic.
+You need to have something useful to say.
+Be informative, serve your audience, answer their questions and help them learn about the topic.

 - Is this post actually interesting?

 - Does it truly answer questions real people have?